 The entrance fee is 3 Dollar per person.
 We totally recommend you to get an audio guide which also costs 3 Dollar.
 So, you can understand all the details of the prison and its dark history as well as the necessary background info.
 Before really shocking and disturbing information, the narrator will warn you and remind you that you always have the option to skip one of the points if you feel like.

 You can listen to your audio guide while walking through the hallways of the former prison or sitting outside.
 Some of the pictures on the inside are quite cruel and shocking, to be honest, as they are showing dead bodies and tortured prisoners.
 Anyway, I think, it is important for the world to see what has happened here in order to prevent this kind of things in the future.

 During the tour, you always have the option to leave the rooms and buildings and go outside to the beautiful garden to catch some fresh air.
 Especially after we found some blood of former prisoners in one of the prison cells we also needed to go outside for a while.

 After your walk through the S21 prison, you can even meet one of the few survivors and buy his book.

 Entrance Fee: $3

-The same as point 02, the S21 prison, the Killing Fields of Cheoung Ek are not an activity I would describe as being funny.
+The same as point 02, the S21 prison, the Killing Fields of Cheoung Ek is not an activity I would describe as being funny.

 Around 100.000 people got killed here during the dictatorship of the Khmer Rogue (1975-1979)